Kate ‘never expected to become royal but fell in love with William’

-Kate Middleton made the admission when she joined a Dame Kelly Holmes Trust event in Bath on Tuesday (16 May) and took on the double Olympic champion at a game of bean-bag noughts and crosses – but came out second best.
+Kate made the admission when she joined a Dame Kelly Holmes Trust event in Bath and took on the double Olympic champion at a game of bean-bag noughts and crosses – but came out second best.

-When the princess sat down for a chat with a group of schoolgirls from St Katherine’s School in Bristol supported by the charity, she opened up the floor to questions about herself.
+When the princess sat down for a private chat with a group of schoolgirls supported by the charity at St Katherine’s School in Bristol, she opened up the floor to questions about herself after listening to their experiences about home and school life.

-One pupil asked if Kate had wanted to become a royal, to which the princess replied she did not expect it but she “fell in love” with the Prince of Wales.
+Asked if she wanted to be a “royal” by a pupil, the princess replied it was something she had not expected but she “fell in love” with William.

-Commenting afterwards about the pupils’ chat with the princess, Dame Kelly said she posed a question about Kate’s three children asking if she saw different “traits” in them, and the future queen replied “Oh yes, definitely”.
+Commenting afterwards about the pupils’ chat with the princess, Dame Kelly said she posed a question about Kate’s three children asking if she saw different “traits” in them, and the royal replied “Oh yes, definitely”.

-The double Olympic champion said when the schoolgirls quizzed Kate about being a “royal”, she said it was something “she had to learn”.
+The double Olympic champion said when the schoolgirls quizzed Kate about being a “royal”, the princess said it was something “she had to learn”.

 Speaking for herself, Dame Kelly said: “A struggle to kind of know that you can be accepted and fit in, and still learning every day.”